Generating bindings

 We need to create a new Injector

-and install a SupplierGeneratorModule
+and install the SupplierGeneratorModule

 .
 We also need to bind a String